MAKING A DIFFERENCE

 Our trips are designed to ensure that we support local communities by:

-• Hiring local leaders and staff where YESD operate, contributing directly to local employment and ensuring competitive local remuneration.
+• Hiring local leaders and staff where YESD operates, contributing directly to local employment, and ensuring competitive local remuneration.

 • Using locally owned ground transportation and accommodation.